 7. Blue And White

-The blue and white Maine Coon is identified by their mixture of blue and white fur.
-They have white on all four paws, belly and bib, and some have white markings on their face.
+The blue and white Maine Coon is identified by its mixture of blue and white fur.
+They have white on all four paws, bellies, and bib, and some have white markings on their face.

 8. Blue Cream